richbai90/xmlmc-js/README.md

 # xmlmc-js

 A javascript wrapper for the Supportworks XMLMC API.
-Currently still in beta stage.
 To use run

 ```js
 npm install xmlmc